CycloneAwakening/SWGAwakening/README.md

 # Sentinels Republic Launcher

-**Electron application based on [dpwhitter's RoC Launcher](https://github.com/dpwhittaker/RoC-Launcher)**
+**Electron application based on [dpwhitter's RoC Launcher](https://github.com/dpwhittaker/RoC-Launcher) and [Tyclo's Adaptation](https://github.com/DesporoWace/SR-Launcher) **

-**All graphics are property of Sentinels Republic**
+**All graphics are property of SWG Awakening or The Respective Authors**

 ## Features

-The Sentinel Republic (SR) Launcher includes a new user friendly interface, a guided set up process, patching for multiple login servers and Linux/macOS compatibility.
+The SWG Awakening Launcher includes a new user friendly interface, a guided set up process, patching for multiple login servers and Linux/macOS compatibility.
 Also included are many other miscellaneous tweaks, improvements and new features.

 ## Get Started